Home » Recipes » Chinese + Chinese-Inspired » Best Chinese Chicken Dumplings (Plump & Juicy Jiaozi With Video)

 How to Fill Homemade Dumplings (Using Homemade or Store-bought Dumpling Wrappers)

 The easiest fold for making dumplings at home is to simply make the half-moon shape without any pleats or other fancy folding.
 If you don’t care at all about making your dumplings “look pretty”, then use this easy fold.
-I’m by no means the best dumpling shaper out there (see photos for proof) and that’s ok because they taste just as good.
+When I first posted these dumplings they looked pretty ‘special’ to say the least, but now, I’ve gotten really good at making pretty pleats.
+No matter what your dumplings look like, they’ll taste great and steam beautifully as long as you seal them properly.

 If using store-bought dumpling wrappers use a cornstarch slurry or beaten egg (egg wash) to create the best seal.

-1. Place a round dumpling wrapper in the palm of your hand and add about 1 tablespoon (15g) of filling to the center.
+1. Place a round dumpling wrapper in the palm of your hand and add about 1 tablespoon (12-15g) of filling to the center.

 2. Pinch one side of the dumpling closed at one of the corners (either right or left corner…it doesn’t matter).

-4. Continue pleating until you reach the opposite corner and seal it closed, pressing out any air around the filling and using water or cornstarch slurry to create a good seal.
+4. Continue pleating until you reach the opposite corner and seal it closed, pressing out any air around the filling (using water or cornstarch slurry to create a good seal if using storebought wrappers.

 Overview: Best Ever Chicken Dumplings Recipe Ingredients